online guide of helpful hints and tips for making

 Uncontaminated dyes when kept in a sealed glass jar and stored in a cool dry place will typically last a long time.
 Here are some suggestions for minimizing contamination and hopefully getting bright colors for a long time.

-9. Freshen the dye with vinegar.
-For older dyes, if the dye appears uncontaminated, and you tried the methods mentioned above, yet the color still seems less bright, try adding another tablespoon of white vinegar to the dye and stirring.
+8. Freshen the dye with vinegar.
+If the dye appears uncontaminated, and you tried the methods mentioned above, yet the color still seems less bright, try adding another tablespoon of white vinegar to the dye and stirring.
 Sometimes this will help freshen it.

-11. REMEMBER: Orange is currently the only dye to which vinegar is NOT added to the solution.
-If you add vinegar, it typically makes muddy clumps.
-Unfortunately, there is no way to salvage this, and you will have to start over.
+10. NO Vinegar added to Orange and Gold.
+Orange and Gold are presently the only dyes to which vinegar is NOT added to the solution.
+If you add vinegar, it typically makes muddy clumps or black flakes.
+Unfortunately, there is no way to salvage this orange to which vinegar has been added, and you will have to start over.
+There may be some hope for the Gold to which vinegar has been added, but you may get unwelcome black flakes.

 Getting Spots, 'Freckles,' or Marks